Statement

 when the work is true

 and I keep going until it arrives.
-Excitement, bewilderment, fear and frustration are unavoidable
+Excitement, bewilderment, fear and frustration are unavoidable for art the birthing process and it makes for an interesting and fun dance.

 I tend to do what I was told not to do by other artists, such as "avoid using

 blacks, dark browns, floating objects, arbitrary horizon lines... and sex shapes."
+Oh well.

 I had a life-changing experience in 2022.
 Bob Thompson, an African-American